Plan of attack: How to play Desert Pines Golf Club

 Overall, Desert Pines G.C. is one of those courses that will make players to think about every shot during the round.

-"You've got to play it smart and keep it straight," Ostlund said.
+"You've got to play it smart and keep it straight," Gafford said.